 Keep in mind, if you’ve added a security key to your Apple ID, any of the above options will not be available.
 If that’s the case, the next section will help you.

-Can’t Get Apple ID Verification Code on iDevice
+Can’t Get Apple ID Verification Code

 When your trusted devices have a stable connection and enough battery but still don’t receive a login code, check if they’re updated to the latest software version first.
 Apple Support can help if the issue continues, given you haven’t set up a Security Key in the past.